-5. Hard Disk LED
+4. Hard Disk LED

-The HD LED is designed for indication of the hard disk activity.
-It blinks when the data is written into or read from the hard disk drive.
-It stays unlit if there is no hard disk connected to the motherboard or the hard disk does not function.
+The hard disk LED is designed to indicate the hard disk activity.
+It blinks when data is being written into or read from the hard disk drive.
+The LED does not light up when there is no hard disk drive connected to the motherboard or when the hard disk drive does not function.